 9. “Studies Link GMO Animal Feed to Severe Stomach Inflammation and Enlarged Uteri in Pigs” (Collective Evolution’s title)

 This paper (which is actually called “A long-term toxicology study on pigs fed a combined genetically modified (GM) soy and GM maize diet”) is what we like to call a “statistical fishing trip.”
 I had a good laugh when I read it because the problem is blatantly obvious to anyone with a good understanding of statistics.
 As with several of the other papers that I have talked about in this post, the authors did not control the family-wise type 1 error rate.
 What they did was take a shot gun approach and measure lots and lots of different factors.
 The problem is that when you do that, you get multiple false positives just by chance, so you have to control the error rate so that you don’t get the false positives (I explained this in more detail here).
 The authors completely failed to do this, but we can actually do this retrospectively.
 For a given set of tests, we simply take the desired significance value (0.05), divide it by the number of tests, and that is our new alpha (significance level).
 So, for the results in table 2, the correct alpha is 0.006, for table 3 it is 0.003, for table 4 it is 0.006, and for table 5 it is 0.0029.
-Therefore, when we compare the results with the correct significance levels, we find that there are no significant differences.
+When we compare the results with these correct significance levels, we find that there are no significant differences.
 So, rather than proving that GMOs are dangerous, this paper actually shows that they did not have a significant effect on the pigs health!
 That is why you have to understand statistics before you can assess scientific papers.

 Having said that, I would never cite this paper as evidence that GMOs are safe because there are other problems with it.
 Some of them are described here and here, but I want to focus on another statistical problem.
 They state that they removed extreme outliers from their data, which is a huge problem and can majorly affect your results.
 They claim that this approach is, “well established,” but they don’t give any sources to back that up, and I don’t know of any times when it is OK to do that with the type of data that they were analyzing.
 In fact, several years ago at a conference, I saw a poor masters student state that she had removed outliers from her data, and she got chewed up during the Q&A session.
 Several scientists in the room were quick to point out that it was not acceptable to manipulate your data in that way.
 So this is yet another piece of evidence that this study was not conducted properly and shouldn’t be trusted.